Directions to the Tori

 3:00pm-5:00pm

-Katrina will teach this card game during FinnFunn Weekend.
+Katrina will teach this card game two times during FinnFunn Weekend.
 Ristiseiska, Finnish for the seven of clubs, is popular in Finland; it’s a version of Domino.
 She will explain the rudiments of the game, then play a hand with participants who are encouraged to continue the card game in groups of 3-5 throughout the weekend.
 Copies of the rules will be available.

-Nature’s Inspiration in Finnish Art – Kristi Holohan
+Activity: Nature’s Inspiration in Finnish Art – Kristi Holohan

 4:00pm-4:45pm